Looking for the best spots to step up your photo game? Check out our comprehensive guide around our favorite instagrammable places in NYC.

 Step across the street from the Flatiron Building, or grab a shot as you’re crossing the junction directly in front of it.
 Beware of oncoming traffic!

-Greenwich Village is a quite part of the Big Apple that sits north of Lower Manhattan.
+Greenwich Village is a quiet part of the Big Apple that sits north of Lower Manhattan.
 It is quite a contrast from the hustle and bustle of its neighboring districts, to say the least.

 This cute part of the city is home to beautiful residential buildings made from iconic red brick.
 You’ve definitely seen Greenwich Village in some of your favorite films, perhaps without knowing where it was.
 Now’s the perfect chance to see them in person!